Fujinrock/cssff/README.md

 - Flickshots
 - Noscopes
 - Wallbangs (only in ClientMod demos)
-- Frags that the POV recorder spectated (with the exception of mid-air frags)
+- Frags that the POV recorder spectated (with the exception of jumpshots)

 Other features include:
 - Support for Source TV, POV and client-recorded STV demos